iamsquare/complex.js/docusaurus/docs/operations/type-checking.md

 ### Returns

-`true` if z is purely imaginary (real part is zero and imaginary part is non-zero), `false` otherwise.
+`true` if z is purely imaginary (real part is approximately zero and imaginary part is not approximately zero), `false` otherwise.

 ### Example